w3f/General-Grants-Program/grants/speculative/substrate-api-client.md

 Features to be added to the existing code base

 * dynamic API, parsing runtime metadata (current API is static)
+  * automatically chose correct signature for accounts based on metadata (Edwards or Schnorr)
+  * request list of modules and their functions (i.e. for printing these to stdout for debugging)
 * generic type arguments for runtime types like Balances, AccountId aso.
   * the library shall support composing extrinsics to custom runtime modules
 * deploy and call ink contracts
 * support custom structs for runtime

+While we will aim to provide similar support like polkadot-js-api, we're not building a UI nor an interactive shell.
+So there will be no interactive browsing of state, modules, functions.
+As account creation and management is already provided by parity's `subkey`, we won't add that to our library neither.

 ### Benefit for ecosystem